marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 # Summary

-We find it very rewarding to see the Marko community growing and [eBay](http://www.ebay.com/) has continued to be a major contributor to this open source project.
+We have found it very rewarding to see the Marko community growing and [eBay](http://www.ebay.com/) has continued to be a major contributor to this open source project.
 It is exciting to see more projects outside eBay adopting Marko, and, as this project has matured, we are seeing more and more outside contributions (including documentation, tools, code improvements and ideas).

 With the Marko v3 release we have also improved tooling support: